ntwrkguru/pyez/README.md

 # PyEZ Docker Image

 No muss, no fuss, no fillers or fluff.
-Just debian/wheezy + the Junos PyEZ packages.
+Just alpine + the Junos PyEZ packages.

 ## About Junos PyEZ